harshagl2002/ChatBot/README.md

 # ChatBot
-First chatbot created
-basic chatbot for discord which gives new ideas for projects and also performs basic arithmetic operations
+Basic chatbot for discord which gives new ideas for projects and also performs basic arithmetic operations